KuzAlexey/uniswapV3MarketMakingBot/README.md

 ### What the search found

 324 combinations were run over the same week.
-Three parameters show a clean trend, and all three say the same thing: **trade less often.** Average net by
-value:
+Each row below averages over every combination holding that one value, so it shows the **direction** a parameter pulls in, not what is achievable — the best column is the achievable part.

 ```
-SPREAD_TICKS    20: -36.0    30: -13.4    50: -6.9    80: -1.7
+                        avg net   best net   redeploys
+SPREAD_TICKS    20       -36.0     -14.77        775
+                30       -13.4      +5.86        357
+                50        -6.9      -0.04        132
+                80        -1.7      +3.89         50

-RANGE_TICKS     10: -10.6    20: -14.5    40: -18.4
+RANGE_TICKS     10       -10.6      +5.86        329
+                20       -14.5      +1.99        329
+                40       -18.4      -0.24        329

-PULL_FRACTION  0.70: -24.1  0.90: -10.8  0.95: -8.7
+PULL_FRACTION  0.70      -24.1      -3.72        451
+               0.90      -10.8      +0.67        286
+               0.95       -8.6      +5.86        250
 ```

+Three parameters show a clean trend, and all three say the same thing: **trade less often.**

+The averages are negative because **only 26 of the 324 combinations make money at all**, and every average mixes good settings of the other parameters with bad ones.
+The reason is in the last column.
+A 20-tick gap forces 775 redeploys a
+week: $19.21 of fees against $53.15 of gas.
+An 80-tick gap needs only 50, and gas drops to $3.49 — but the fees fall to $1.85, because almost nothing reaches us any more.

-Gas does not scale with capital but fees do, so at this size every redeploy avoided is worth more than the fees it would have earned.
+Gas does not scale with capital and fees do, so at $8,721 the profitable window between those two extremes is narrow.
+On ten times the capital the fees grow ten times and the gas does not, and it stops being narrow.

 ---